 Top Tips for a Desert Elopement

 Be mindful about what you wear.
 You already know it gets hot in the desert, but it can get cold too.
-Make sure that whatever elopement outfit you choose is practical for the season, the time of day, and what you have planned for your elopement.
+Make sure that whatever elopement outfit you choose is practical for the season, the time of day, and what you have planned for your desert wedding.
 Likewise, be realistic about footwear.
 Platforms or flats will be way more comfortable and easy to walk in than pumps.
 A desert elopement is a great time to consider if you want to add any accessories like a hat, which will keep the sun off your face and hair in place with the wind.

 Choose a date carefully.
 While it’s hot and sunny much of the year, most desert landscapes have one or two seasons that have variable and sometimes extreme weather — random rainstorms, flash floods, snowy mornings.
-When choosing a date and time for your ceremony, be sure to do your research on the typical weather for that season.
+When choosing a date and time for your desert wedding ceremony, be sure to do your research on the typical weather for that season.

 Buffer your time.
 I highly recommend using time buffers for every part of your desert elopement.
 Nothing is going to match Google maps exactly and something random like traffic can hold you up without notice.
 Always your buffer time with 30 extra minutes or so.
 It’s much better to be early and have a few minutes to spare than be late to your own elopement!

 Drink water!
 Bringing plenty of water to your desert elopement is an absolute must.
 It’s dry out there, even in the winter, and it’s easy to get caught up in the excitement and forget to drink enough water.
-Staying hydrated will make a world of difference in your ability to fully enjoy your desert elopement.
+Staying hydrated will make a world of difference in your ability to fully enjoy your desert wedding.